mathworks/docmaker/tbx/docmakerdoc/docrun.md

 ### Executing MATLAB code

+`docrun` runs arbitrary MATLAB code blocks in HTML documents.
+This is a potential vector for malicious attacks.  **Only run code from people or organizations you trust.**

 `docrun` evaluates each code block in turn in a MATLAB [workspace](workspace.md) that is *private* to the document.
 Variables created in earlier blocks are available for use in later blocks.

 If an error occurs in one block then `docrun` rethrows the error as a warning (identifier `docmaker:EvalError`) and moves on to the next block.
 However, it is likely that an error in an earlier block will lead to further errors in later blocks.